nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/REACT_BASICS.md

 ## Practice

 The Nashville Kennel application needs to include locations, owners, and employees.
-Create static card components for each (`Location.js`, `Customer.js` and `Employee.js`) and a corresponding CSS file.
+Create static components for each (`Location.js`, `Customer.js,` and `Employee.js`) and corresponding CSS files.

 Remember the Single Responsibility Principle.
 You should have a component whose sole responsibility is to render the location, or customer, or employee information.
 Make sure you create a different sub-directory for each kind of resource.